-^{} DRI = Drug Resistant Immunotherapy, or a chemotherapy resistant cell therapy Timing_of Next Anticipated Milestones are estimates based on the successful raise of additional capital to fund our program:
+DRI = Drug Resistant Immunotherapy, or a chemotherapy resistant cell therapy

 Components of Our Results of Operations

 Revenue

 Since inception, we have not generated any revenue and do not expect to generate any revenue from the sale of products in the foreseeable future.
 If our development efforts for one or more of our product candidates are successful and result in regulatory approval, or if we enter into collaboration or license agreements with third parties, we may generate revenue in the future from a combination of product sales or payments from collaboration or license agreements.